ifit/Enhancements/README.md

 __About__

 This is a new repo for any and all unapproved or postponed issues regarding enhancements, features, or ideas.
-Any issues that should be considered by design, copy, marketing, or management should be written here instead of in the ifit/ifit repo.
-Issues to be addressed in future updates or releases can be stored here and voted on.
+Any issue that should be considered by design, copy, marketing, or management can be written here instead of in the ifit/ifit repo.
+Issues to possibly be addressed in future updates, versions, or releases can be stored here and voted on.

 __Who is this for?__

 Everyone.
-Anyone can create issues here (no duplicates please) and everyone can browse through previously created issues, add notes, and +1 the ones you feel should be prioritized.
+Anyone can create issues here (no duplicates please) and everyone can browse through previously created issues, add notes, and +1 :+1: the ones you feel should be prioritized.

 __Definition of Labels__